 You can get benefit from various types of enzymes including protease (for protein digestion), carbohydrases for carbohydrates and starch digestion, and lipase for fat digestion.
 Cellulase is best acting for fiber cellulose breakage into smaller units.
 Lactase can be used for proper digestion of dairy products.

 Bromelain is an enzyme found in pineapple.
-It aids protein digestion and enters as constituent in pancreatic enzyme formula.
+It aids protein digestion and enters as a constituent in pancreatic enzyme formula.
 It also helps in reducing inflammation and joint swelling.
 Another formula can be beneficial and could be considered a comprehensive enzyme supplementation for digestion is called “Digase”.

 Enzyme supplementation between meals